mgurley/inav/README.md

   <li>Find the 'inav-users.txt' file in the 'inav/conf-samples' directory in the installation directory.</li>
   <li>Move the 'inav-users.txt' file to '$CATALINA_HOME/conf/inav'.
 Grant read permission on the file to the user which runs Tomcat on your system.</li>
   <li>This is an unencrypted, file-based store of users that the CAS server will look up for authentication.
 It is a comma-separated list of 'username' and 'password'.
 The initial copy of the file has the values 'admin,password'.
 Replace it with the username and password that you entered in Section 3.</li>
-  <li>Any new users added to PSC will need to be added to this file  <a href="#authentication-note">Note!
-See above.</a>  This configuration should only be used for testing purposes.</li>
+  <li>Any new users added to PSC will need to be added to this file  <a href="#authentication-note">See above.
+This configuration should only be used for testing purposes.</a></li>
   <li>Find the 'genericHandler.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
   <li>Replace the content in the 'filename' element in the 'genericHandler.xml' file with the full path to the 'inav-users.txt' file.
 For example, on a MAC-based system this might be '/opt/local/share/java/tomcat5/conf/inav/inav-users.txt'</li>
   <li>Find the 'LoggerConf.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>